The new package travel law

 A cruise is a package travel as it combines the transport and the accommodation.
 However, travelling with a ferry overnight does not count as a package travel, even though you sleep there.
 The criteria of accommodation is not seen as an essential element of the contract.

-Up until now, travellers chose and booked a complete package from the catalog or website of a tour operator.
+Up until now, travellers chose and booked a complete package from the catalogue or website of a tour operator.
+With time, individual combinations of services were – under specific circumstances –considered a package travel.

 With the new law, several options of individual bundles are covered by the term package travel.
 The decisive questions are, whether the booking of the single elements happened at once and how it was paid for.